 Whether you’ve been in real estate or teaching or medicine or private industry, the move to attend law school is almost always a well-considered decision and not a way to duck out of the work force during bad economic times.
 So, what do you need to be aware of as you apply to law schools?

-2. Letters of Recommendation – this is where most non-traditional law school applicants get frustrated and paranoid.
+This is where most non-traditional law school applicants find frustration and paranoia.
 They may look up professors they had 20 years ago (please don’t!) or ask their best friends – all lawyers – to write them letters of rec, or their pastors to write character references.
-Schools understand you may not want your current employer aware of your plans to attend law school, so think outside of the box.
+Schools understand you may not want your current employer aware of your plans to attend law school.
+Think outside of the box.
 Volunteer work?
 Do you sit on the board of an organization or business?
 A former employer/supervisor?
 A professor from one of the aforementioned extension courses?
 Here are more tips about LORs for non traditional applicants.

-I know most non-traditional applicants are really wondering not about these things, but about the following – “How will a law school see me as an applicant?” and “How will a law school treat me as a non-traditional student?”
+I know most non-traditional applicants are really wondering more about “How will a law school see me as an applicant?” and “How will a law school treat me as a non-traditional student?”
 Look, there’s no way around the fact that you’re going to find yourself feeling a little bit alone in the classroom.
 However, I remember my law school section’s favorite (and nicest) member was Jim, a retired military guy in his 50s or 60s who drove 75 miles each way just to attend law school.
 And another of the cool people I remember was a mom in her 50s who ended up being on Moot Court Board and the Honor Council.
 Law schools know you have contributions to make to the classroom environment and to the school in general.

 One of the qualities I enjoy in my “older” clients is that they are not ashamed to take initiative, they know how to advocate for themselves appropriately, and they understand they are consumers faced with options and choices.
 Use this to your advantage and ask questions like a consumer should.